How to optimize a page for SEO

 When you optimize a page, you should see a growth in traffic from organic search.
 If you’ve chosen to focus on the right keywords, this traffic growth should produce more customers.

-Sometimes people get caught up in the details regarding on-page optimization.
+Sometimes, people get caught up in the details regarding on-page optimization.
 They focus on one tiny detail (“OMG!
-I need to bold my keywords on the page!”) and get lost in the forest for the trees.
+I need to put my keywords in bold on the page!”) and get lost in the forest for the trees.
 Minor tweaks like this don’t have as big of an impact as you might think.
 Keep sight of the big picture when doing on-page SEO.
+Of course, if you’re measuring your results, you’ll see what tweaks to your content are helping and what are not.

 The on-page SEO checklist